Chemical Free, Unprocessed & Natural CBD

-Previous generations spent little time considering that their food choices may affect their health and the environment.
+Previous generations spent little time considering that their food choices may affect their health and the environment, let alone sustainable nutrition.

 With the rise of industrialisation, food companies aimed to find faster ways of mass production to meet the growing needs of the consumer, never stopping to think about the environmental impacts of mass production.

-Alongside this, fad dieting did not consider health and wellness implications; instead, perpetuating and glorifying the importance of being a size 0.
+Alongside this, fad dieting did not consider health and wellness implications; instead, perpetuated and glorified the importance of being a size 0.
 However, a lot has shifted since then, and more people are opting to consider healthier food options.

 In addition, growing concern for the environment has meant that we now think before we eat, with sustainable nutrition at the heart of top health and nutrition trends for 2021.

 As more people seek sustainable solutions, there is a growing worldwide trend towards consuming less meat (one of the chief contributors to carbon emissions), with the numbers of vegans, vegetarians and flexitarians rising significantly in the last 10 years.